openwdl/wdl/versions/1.1/SPEC.md

 # after deserialization, we can convert back to Map
 Map[Int, String] m2 = as_map(zip(i.keys, i.values))
 ```

+### Struct and Object

+`Struct`s and `Object`s are represented naturally in JSON using the `object` type.
+Each WDL `Struct` or `Object` member value is serialized recursively into its JSON format.

+A JSON `object` is deserialized to a WDL `Object` value, and each member value is deserialized to its most likely WDL type.
+The WDL `Object` may then be coerced to a `Struct` type if necessary.

 # Appendix A: WDL Value Serialization and Deserialization